Over the weekend in my Facebook group, a member posted something that felt like it was pulled from inside my brain.

 I guess the best way I can explain it is… it’s an insurance policy?
 My fear is that eventually, if I ever do change my mind, or if Matt changes his, it’ll be too late.
 (Fertility declines with age, and the older you get, the more difficult it becomes to get pregnant.)

-If at 40 I suddenly feel like I want a want a child of my own, I’ll have a much better chance with my frozen 34-year-old eggs than I would with my eggs as a 40-year-old woman.
+If at 40 I suddenly feel like I want a child of my own, I’ll have a much better chance with my frozen 34-year-old eggs than I would with my eggs as a 40-year-old woman.

 I am VERY aware that being in the position to do this is a privilege in and of itself, and for many women, the financial commitment takes it off the table completely.
 (Kindbody, the fertility clinic that I’m using, has a lot of great options to make the process more accessible, which I’ll talk about in my next post.)